-For Exemption and Abatement appeals, the Solicitor will accept into record the decision of the Office of Property Assessments.
+For Exemption and Abatement appeals, the Board will accept into record the decision of the Office of Property Assessments.
 A representative from the Office of Property Assessments will then explain how the decision was reached.
 The Appellant may then present any evidence that the Appellant deems relevant.
 Any other interested parties may then present evidence as they deem appropriate.

 - B. All documents submitted as evidence will be retained as part of the official record.
 Failure on the part of any party to provide a copy of their evidence to the hearing officer or Solicitor may result in that evidence not being considered.
 All parties to the appeal are entitled to copies of all evidence submitted at the hearing.
-The submission and exchange of evidence shall be governed by the BPAAR Telephone Hearing Tip Sheet for 2023, - C. The hearing officer or Solicitor may, during the proceeding, ask any relevant questions of any of the parties that will aid in a determination of the case.
+The submission and exchange of evidence shall be governed by the BPAAR Telephone Hearing Tip Sheet. - c.
+The hearing officer or Solicitor (when in attendance) may, during the proceeding, ask any relevant questions of any of the parties that will aid in a determination of the case.
 The hearing officer or Solicitor shall not be bound by any strict rules of evidence but shall have the discretion and authority to weigh the credibility of any statements and determine the relevance and weight of any testimony or evidence presented.
-Any report, appraisal, etc. which is not presented prior to or at the time of the hearing, will not be accepted into evidence or made a part of the record.
+Evidence will not be accepted after the close of any hearing.